-Sometimes an injury from construction occurs after all work has been put in and the site has been put away.
-After the completion of a project, if an individual suffers injury in part of faulty, defective, or ineffective construction, they may file a construction defect lawsuit.
+Sometimes an injury from construction occurs after all work has been completed.
+After the completion of a project, if an individual suffers injury because of faulty, defective, or ineffective construction, they may file a construction defect lawsuit.

 For example, if a victim falls off a balcony due to a rail height that is too short for proper protection, then the architect may be held liable for their errors in design.
-If the components of the house cause injury after active operations of construction are complete, it is critical to determine which party is liable for their errors so that victims can seek damages for their losses.
+If the components of a house cause injury after active operations of construction are completed, it is critical to determine which party is liable for these errors so that victims can seek damages for their losses.

 Seeking Legal Care After a Construction Accident

-Multiple parties involved and the disregard of necessary safety procedures can make for a number of different accidents in construction.
-In the types of accidents listed above, victims of construction accidents should seek experienced help from a Greenville construction accident attorney to help discover which damages they may be able to recover in their situation.
+The numerous parties involved on a worksite can lead to a variety of causes for accidents in construction.
+Victims of construction site accidents should seek experienced help from a Greenville construction accident attorney to help pinpoint who is at fault as well as the compensation they may be able to recover.

-The following losses may be considered for recovered damages in your South Carolina construction accident lawsuit:
+The following losses may be considered for recovery in your Greenville construction accident lawsuit: